httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

       3. If next_char is not DQUOTE or "\\", fail parsing.
       4. Append next_char to output_string.
    3. Else, if char is DQUOTE, return output_string.
-   4. Else, if char is in the range %x00-1f or %x7f (i.e., is not in VCHAR or SP), fail parsing.
+   4. Else, if char is in the range %x00-1f or %x7f (i.e., it is not in VCHAR or SP), fail parsing.
    5. Else, append char to output_string.
 5. Reached the end of input_string without finding a closing DQUOTE; fail parsing.